| Danube Delta Highlights » Access » Interesting Facts » Places to explore » Activities » Facts & Figures |

 Best seen: April to October; some pairs may stay over the winter.

-Pygmy Cormorant (phalacrocorax pygmeus)
+Pygmy Cormorant (Phalacrocorax pygmeus)

 Best seen: April to October; some pairs may stay over the winter.

-Ferruginous Duck (aythya nyroca)
+Ferruginous Duck (Aythya nyroca)

 The Danube Delta may be the last place in Europe to see this declining species.
 In August and September, large numbers often gather at Somova Lake, just west of Tulcea.